HowieHwong/MetaTool/README.md

 ## ToolE Dataset

 ### Dataset generation
-We introduce the **Tool** dataset with 21.1k diverse user queries related to tool usage.
+We introduce the **ToolE** dataset with 21.1k diverse user queries related to tool usage.
 Each entry within the dataset comprises a user request (i.e., query) along with its corresponding tool name and tool description.
 These queries serve as triggers that prompt LLMs to utilize specific tools.

 <div align="center">